diegoesp/ladri/README.md

 * Game scales to any possible screen resolution.
 * Sound effects
 * Levels and a simple level mapper to easily add new levels
+* Can continue on the last level once you lost.

 # Why?
 This is an exercise that i've prepared for giving a basic canvas HTML5 classroom session.
 It shows how easy is to use